 I spent a beautiful couple of days and nights at this new outback luxury lodge in Queensland.

-It was utterly spectacular (we were helicoptered in and out), peaceful, dirty (we got to hoon around on some all-terrain vehicles), and emotional (visiting the 1921 site of Queensland’s worst mine disaster).
+It was utterly spectacular (we were helicoptered in and out), peaceful, dirty (we got to hoon around on some all-terrain vehicles), and emotional (visiting the site of Queensland’s worst mine disasters).

 Sometimes (often), the side benefit of going on famils or press trips is that you are there with other writers, journalists and editors.
 This trip was fairly small – just three of us – but the other writer and editor were such fabulous company that they were also a highlight of the trip.